abreham-g/AgriTech_USGS_LIDAR/README.md

     and deployment
 - Building a codebase that communicates with the provided data source and extract needed information based on the parameters passed
+# Data Fetching and Loading
+our task is to write a modular python code/package to connect to the API, query the data model to select with a specified input and get a desired output.
+For example, submit a boundary (GPS coordinates polygon) and receive back a raster of the height of the terrain within the boundary.
+The expected inputs and outputs are
+Inputs:
+● Field boundary polygon in geopandas dataframe
+    ○ All CRS’s (coordinate reference systems) should be accepted ● Desired output CRS